 In addition, you may need to provide the following:

 - If English is not your first language, you will be required to provide a language test.

 The entry requirements for the Study Abroad and international exchange programme are IELTS 6.0 with no subtest less than 5.5.
-If you don't meet one our entry requirements you could come to the University early to study on one of our pre-sessional courses.
+If you don't meet our English Language entry requirements you could come to the University early to study on one of our pre-sessional courses.

-The application process for the Study Abroad and Exchange programmes is done online.
+The application process for the Study Abroad and Exchange programmes is online.

-If you have difficulties logging into either of the above, see Application troubleshooting / FAQs.
+If you have difficulties with the Application form, see Application troubleshooting / FAQs.